Port Clinton High School

 Port Clinton High School is a public high school in Port Clinton, Ohio.
 It is the only high school in the Port Clinton City School District.
 Their nickname is the Redskins.
-They are currently members of the Sandusky Bay Conference.
+They are currently members of the Northern Ohio Conference.

 As of the 2014–15 school year, the school had an enrollment of 550 students.
 There were 210 students (38.2% of enrollment) eligible for free lunch and 47 (8.5% of students) eligible for reduced-cost lunch.

 Athletics

 Port Clinton's athletics represent the Sandusky Bay Conference for all sports.